 Fall has transitioned to winter and my skin has been feeling that familiar dryness and sensitivity that comes with the season.
 Chapped hands and lips, itchy dryness on my legs and even my eyeballs feel scratchy.
-Dryness is uncomfortable and is the result of a variety of factors, such as less moisture in the atmosphere, the use of indoor heaters, my love for long, hot showers to beat the chill, and my tendency to drink less water in colder months.
+Dryness is uncomfortable and is a result of a variety of factors, such as less moisture in the atmosphere, the use of indoor heaters, an affinity for long, hot showers to beat the chill, and a tendency to drink less water in colder months.
 During this transition period when my skin feels like it's rebelling, I pull out my tried and true heavy hitters to restore harmony to my skin.

 Nothing says winter skin care to me like a good face and body balm, and lucky for me, balms are our specialty here at Zoe Organics.
 Our customers must know it too, because when the weather changes, we begin shipping them out as fast as we make them.